toluaina/toluaina.github.io/docs/tutorial/plugins.md

 Create a "plugins" directory and add it to your `PYTHONPATH`.

+The `PYTHONPATH` should contain the path to the "plugins" directory excluding the "plugins" directory itself.

+e.g:

+`export PYTHONPATH=$PYTHONPATH:/path/to/myplugindir`

+Make sure you have created an empty init module inside the "plugins" directory i.e `plugins/__init__.py`

 Create a plugin module - fullnameplugin.py inside the "plugins" directory and add the code below:

 ```
+from pgsync import plugin

 class FullnamePlugin(plugin.Plugin):
     name = 'Fullname'